-All student information collected during the screening and identification process will be an educational record, subject to the protections set out in policies.
+All student information collected during the screening and identification process will be educational record subject to the protections set in policies.

-A parent awareness session will be held on March 8, 2023, at 5:30 p.m. in the PLC Room at the Education Support Center.
-This optional session will provide an overview of the assessment procedures and services.
+A parent awareness session will be held March 22, 2024 at 8:00 am in the PLC Room at the Education Support Center.
+This optional session will provide an overview of the procedures and services.

-Spanish: Encuesta para padres de GT para estudiantes de segundo grado (abierta del 6 al 17 de febrero de 2023)
+Encuesta para padres de GT para estudiantes de segundo grado (abierta del 16 de febrero de 2024)

 All kindergarten and second-grade students are given a verbal, quantitative, and nonverbal reasoning test.